Social history - Victorian Art and Artists (2)

 Can you identify the paintings behind her?

 Below are two photographs of a slightly older woman.
 Previously titled 'unknown' we now wonder, after seeing other photos, whether this might just possibly be Georgiana Burne-Jones nee MacDonald, the wife of painter Sir Edward Coley Burne-Jones (1833 - 1898).
 Victorian art collector George McCulloch had three paintings by Burne-Jones in his collection, plus circa 1898 he purchased stained glass and William Morris tapestries designed by Burne-Jones to furnish his home at Queensgate (ref 6).

-We think the painting in the backround below is:
+The picture in the backround below is,

 'The Sleep That Is Among The Lonely Hills'